datarhei/core-streamfile/README.md

 # datarhei Core - Streamfile importer
-A demonstration of how to make a Python application interact with the datarhei Core.

-## Function:
-Local files generate FFmpeg processes that take into account the file name and file content (stream URL) and make the corresponding stream URL available as HLS, RTMP and/or SRT stream.
+This Python application demonstrates how to interact with the datarhei Core.
+The application enables local files to generate FFmpeg processes, which consider the file name and file content (stream URL) and make the corresponding stream URL available as HLS, RTMP, and/or SRT streams.

-The application is responsive to new files, file changes, and file deletions.
+The application is designed to be responsive to new files, file changes, and file deletions.
+However, it currently only supports H.264 and AAC live-streams.

 **Limitations:**
 H.264 and AAC live-streams.